Motirock/An-Introduction-To-Java-Graphics/Tutorials/Part 9/README.md

   Sound sound = new Sound(new ArrayList<String>(Arrays.asList("bruh.wav", "bruh.wav")));

 If it this already (it is like this in the template), you don't have to modify it.

+##### Playing the Sound

 Now, we can start modifying the `Game` class.
-In the //TODO do this at home, create example sound program and test all methods.
+In the update() method, let's insert this code:

+    //Runs once a second, assuming there are 1000 updates per second (updatesPerSecond = 1000) if (updates % 1000 == 0)
+        //Plays the sound effect in slot 0, which we defined as bruh.wav gp.playSF(0);

+You can try using the other methods.
+Maybe try making it so that volume oscillates, for example.

 Now that we have covered output, you should be ready to move on to input.
 [Part 10: Keyboard Input](https://github.com/Motirock/An-Introduction-To-Java-Graphics/tree/main/Tutorials/Part%2010)